douglasdcm/guara/TUTORIAL.md

 from selenium import webdriver

-# Imports the Application to buld and run the automation
+# Imports the Application to build and run the automation
 from guara.transaction import Application

 # Imports the module with the strategies to asset the result